Get

 golden retriever puppy sitting on grass

-Often called “Goldies,” this beautiful breed is one of the most popular canines in America.
-They are medium-sized sporting dogs recognized by their thick, lustrous golden coat, intelligent eyes, thick graceful tail, and powerful but gentle presence.
+Often called “Goldies,” Golden Retrievers are near the top of the list of the most popular canines in America.
+They are medium-sized, sporting dogs recognized by their thick, lustrous golden coat, intelligent eyes, thick graceful tails, and powerful but gentle presence.

 Personality and Temperament

-Golden Retrievers are loved for their gentle and calm demeanor and overall great temperament that is friendly, affectionate, and caring.
-They love attention and affection and often gently nudge their owners to continue petting them.
-Their playful and sweet puppy nature is often taken into adulthood, and they are a happy-go-lucky breed that is reliable and devoted.
+Golden Retrievers are loved for their gentle and calm demeanor and are friendly, loyal, and smart.
+They love attention and often gently nudge their owners to continue petting them.
+Their playful and sweet puppy nature doesn’t decrease during adulthood, and they are a happy-go-lucky breed that is reliable and devoted.

 Training and Exercise

-Golden Retrievers have high energy and must exercise at least 2 hours a day to ensure they are happy and healthy.
-It is best to split exercise sessions up into two sessions a day so that you or your dog don’t get too tired too quickly.
+Golden Retrievers are high-energy pups and must exercise at least 2 hours a day to ensure they are happy and healthy.
+It is best to split exercise sessions into two sessions a day so that your dog doesn’t get too tired too quickly.
 They make great companions for long walks, runs, or bike rides and love a good game of fetch with their owner.

 As with all breeds, puppy training sessions and early socialization are recommended.
-Goldies are very eager to please their owners, so obedience training will help strengthen your dog.
+Goldies are eager to please their owners, so obedience training shouldn’t be difficult.
 They are intelligent, easy to train, and food motivated, which is helpful for positive training.

 golden retriever with a kid